crestdatasystems/ZeekAutomation/zeek-automation-terraform/modules/zeek_automation/README.md

 ```

 Then perform the following commands on the root folder:
-- `terraform init -backend-config='backend.tfvars'` to get the plugins
+- `terraform init -backend-config=backend.tfvars` to get the plugins
-- `terraform plan -var-file='backend.tfvars'` to see the infrastructure plan
+- `terraform plan -var-file=backend.tfvars` to see the infrastructure plan
-- `terraform apply -var-file='backend.tfvars'` to apply the infrastructure build
+- `terraform apply -var-file=backend.tfvars` to apply the infrastructure build
-- `terraform destroy -var-file='backend.tfvars'` to destroy the built infrastructure
+- `terraform destroy -var-file=backend.tfvars` to destroy the built infrastructure

 ## Requirements